 Between the mid-1980s and 1990s Ningaloo Reef was severely damaged by outbreaks of the coral eating snail, Drupella cornus, with coral mortality approaching 100% in some locations.
 DEC surveyed Drupella density and benthic reef communities (including coral cover) in 1987, 1989, 1991, 1994, 2005, 2006 and 2008, with future surveys to be conducted every 3 years.
 Currently, coral cover varies between 30% and 60% and Drupella and COTS densities are low to moderate.
 Coral communities are healthy and dominated by Acropora spp. at most sites.
-Overall, coral communities appear to have recovered from the Drupella damage in the 1980s with coral cover increasing consistently at most locations.
+Overall, coral cover increasing consistently at most locations.
 Ningaloo Reef faces pressures from storms and cyclones, pollution, local fishing and recreational use (such as anchor damage), coastal development and introduced species (such as foxes that take newly hatched turtles).